-- The MS system reacts partly different in alarm situations (see below in 3.7.1.8) - Though the share bus makes the system react as dynamic as possible, it's still not as dynamic as single unit operation - Connection to identical models from other series is supported, but limited to series ELR 10000 which can serve as master or slave units
+- The MS system reacts partially different in alarm situations (see below in 3.8.1.8) - Though the Share bus makes the system react as dynamic as possible, it's still not as dynamic as single unit operation - Connection to identical models from other series is supported, but limited to PSB 10000 or PSBE 10000 series

-3.7.1.2 Wiring the DC inputs
+3.8.1.2 Wiring the DC terminals

-The DC input of every unit in the parallel operation is connected with correct polarity to the next unit, using cables or copper bars with a cross section according to the total system current and with short as possible length, so their inductance is as low as possible.
+The DC terminal of every unit in the parallel operation is connected with correct polarity to the next unit, using cables or copper bars with a cross section according to the total system current and with short as possible length, so their inductance is as low as possible.

-3.7.1.3 Wiring the share bus
+3.8.1.3 Wiring the Share bus

-The share bus is wired from unit to unit with standard BNC cables (coaxial, $50 \Omega$ type) with a length of 0.5 m (1.64 ft) or similar.
+The Share bus is wired from unit to unit with standard BNC cables (coaxial, 50Ω type) with a length of 0.5 m (1.64 ft) or similar.
 Both sockets are internally connected and are not specifically input or output.
 The labeling is only for orientation.

-A max. of 64 units can be connected via share bus.
-When connecting the share bus before a device had been configured as Master or Slave, an SF alarm will occur
+- A max. of 64 units can be connected via Share bus. - When connecting the Share bus before a device had been configured as Master or Slave, an SF alarm will occur

-3.7.1.4 Wiring and set-up of the digital master-slave bus
+3.8.1.4 Wiring and set-up of the digital master-slave bus

-The master-slave connectors are built-in and can be connected via network cables ( $\geq$ CAT3, patch cable).
+The master-slave connectors are built-in and can be connected via network cables (≥CAT3, patch cable).
 After this, MS can be configured manually or by remote control.
 The following applies:

-- A maximum of 64 units can be connected via the bus: 1 master and up to 63 slaves. - Connection only between devices of same kind, i.e. electronic load to electronic load; connection of different power classes is allowed and supported, but with some restrictions (see section 3.7.1.5 below) - Units at the end of the bus must be terminated (see below for more information), else the master-slave initialization will fail
+- A maximum of 64 units can be connected via the bus: 1 master and up to 63 slaves. - Connection only between devices of same kind, i.e. bidirectional power supply to bidirectional power supply; connection of different power classes is allowed and supported, but with some restrictions (see section 3.8.1.5 below) - Units at the end of the bus must be terminated (see below for more information), else the master-slave initialization will fail